bluesky66-dev/kibana/x-pack/examples/reporting_example/README.md

   - DOM attributes to select where the visualization container(s) is/are.
 The App team must add the attributes to DOM elements in their app.
   - DOM events that the page fires off and signals when the rendering is done.
 The App team must implement triggering the DOM events around rendering the data in their app.
 - Export type definition
-  - Processes the jobParams into output data, which is stored in Elasticsearch in the Reporting system index.
+  - Processes the jobParams into output data, which is stored in HyperSec in the Reporting system index.
   - Export type definitions are registered with the Reporting plugin at setup time.

 The existing export type definitions are PDF, PNG, and CSV.
 They should be